George Kruger Gray: Other works

-Kruger Gray was a well known artisan of his time, and produced a number of coats of arms, including the version used by The University of Western Australia from 1929 to 1963.
+Kruger Gray was a well known artisan of his time, and produced a number of coats of arms, including the version used by the University of Western Australia from 1929 to 1963.
 He also designed the Flag of the Colony of Aden.

+He was involved in designing the new Badge for Baronets authorised by Royal Warrant of 10 May 1929.

 He designed what became an important distinction given to the Royal Naval Patrol Service in the form of an exclusive silver badge.
 Officers and men of the Patrol Service were awarded this badge after a total of six months service at sea.
 It could also be awarded beforehand to those showing worthy conduct while engaged in action.

 Winston Churchill, First Lord of the Admiralty, 1939 wrote in the following minute: